-An attorney’s ability to work and earn an income is most likely his or her most valuable financial resource.
-With a 25% chance of becoming disabled before retirement1, Disability Insurance is a vitally important way for attorneys to replace a portion of their income if he or she can’t work for several months or more due to a disability.
-So why do so many attorneys not have Disability Insurance?
+A professional’s ability to work and earn an income is most likely his or her most valuable financial resource.
+With a 25% chance of becoming disabled before retirement1, Disability Insurance is a vitally important way for professionals to replace a portion of their income if he or she can’t work for several months or more due to a disability.
+So why do so many professionals not have Disability Insurance?

 Open enrollment ends February 15, 2015 and we have extended our business hours to better serve you.